sambyers/o365_fmc/README.md

 ## How to run with vagrant
 - I'm using vagrant just to bypass potential environment issues, but the script should run ok on most systems.
-- To run with no hassles, install vagrant and run the following commands in the directory where you cloned this repo:
+- To run with no hassles, install vagrant, install virual box, and run the following commands in the directory where you cloned this repo:
   - <code>vagrant up</code>
   - <code>vagrant ssh</code>
   - <code>cd o365_fmc/</code>